Ramdane Touhami: Beginnings in cosmetics with Victoire de Taillac

 Upon his return from Japan in 2001, he temporarily left fashion to launch a new project with his wife Victoire de Taillac: Parfumerie Générale, a concept store specializing in cosmetics and beauty located in the 8th arrondissement of Paris.
 This concept store brought together nearly a hundred international brands.
 As artistic director, he created a graphic universe for the store that broke with conventional beauty retail aesthetics.
 A mailyorder catalog, website, and fanzine ("Beauty Notes") were created.
 A second retail location was opened at Printemps.
 The company was eventually sold in 2004.

+In 2001, he participated in the Gumball 3000 automobile rally, and in 2004 he was considered a Gumball Veteran.

 Revival of Cire Trudon, founded in 1643

 Two years later, in 2006, the owner of a French candle house, Cire Trudon, offered Ramdane Touhami the opportunity to take over the company with him and relaunch it.
 A historical French candlemaker established in 1643, which had remained asleep for more than 350 years.
 To bring forth the lost history, he went back to the original name, reimagined the boutique, improved the original formula using vegetable wax, and created 20 perfumes for the line of scented candles, with each one having its own story that are often linked to the history of the brand or the larger one of France.
 After studying its archives, he rediscovered the history of "Manufacture Trudon," a company founded in 1643 that held the title of "chandler to the King."
 He successfully relaunched the brand with scented candles bearing evocative names; Cire Trudon's creations were named "Best candle of 2011" by Wallpaper magazine and "Perfect candles" by The Daily Telegraph in England.
 The candles were sold in over 600 stores worldwide, including Selfridges in London, Barneys and Bergdorf Goodman in New York, and Le Bon Marché in Paris.
 Ramdane Touhami sold his shares in 2011.

+In 2014, Ramdane Touhami helped Cole Alexander of the band The Black Lips create scents for their concerts.